2024 Kansas City metropolitan area rent strike: December

 In December 20, NPR reported the rent strike as the longest recorded in Kansas City's history.
 The Sentinel Real Estate Corporation sent eviction notices to 16 tenants, resulting in KC Tenants accusing Sentinel of retaliatory evictions.

 The rent strike was paused in December, as a show of good faith by tenants entering negotiations with Sentinel, with the potential to resume if demands are not met.
 Since the start of the strike several improvements have been made to the building, including new & serviced boilers, flush valve replacements, repainted doors & hallways, eviction dismissals and thousands of dollars in rent forgiveness.
 Longstanding maintenance requests have also started to be addressed.

 End of the strike

 On June 4, the members of KC Tenants Union voted to end the rent strike.
 Over the course of the strike, nearly $300,000 in withheld rent was accumulated.
-The withheld rent was written off as a part of negotiated consessions to the strikers.
-Other consessions won by the strikers were a commitment to repair HVAC units by November, with a reduction in rent until those repairs are fufilled, in addition to repairs to dwellings to be completed before the end of the year, and a 3-week grace period before pursuing eviction in future.
+The withheld rent was written off as a part of negotiated concessions to the strikers.
+Other concessions won by the strikers were a commitment to repair HVAC units by November, with a reduction in rent until those repairs are fulfilled, in addition to repairs to dwellings to be completed before the end of the year, and a 3-week grace period before pursuing eviction in future.